 Record numbers of student nurses have been offered careers working for a major teaching hospital in Yorkshire.

-Hull and East Yorkshire Hospitals NHS Trust is interviewing 165 student nurses this week as part of its Remarkable People, Extraordinary Place recruitment campaign.
+Hull University Teaching Hospitals NHS Trust is interviewing 165 student nurses this week as part of its Remarkable People, Extraordinary Place recruitment campaign.

 Despite a national shortage of around 40,000 nurses, the trust is on course to hire record numbers of newly qualified nurses in 2018/19 to boost existing staff levels at Hull Royal Infirmary and Castle Hill Hospital.

 David Withers, the trust’s head of education, said: “We are interviewing 165 students for adult nursing roles, around 50 more than we interviewed last year.

 “Although the majority are from the University of Hull, we’ve also attracted applications from students in Leeds, Lincoln, York, Sheffield, Manchester and Tees-side.

 “The response to our recruitment campaign has been phenomenal and we’ve been really impressed by the high standard and calibre of the students who have been selected for interviews.

 “People are being attracted to a trust on the up which can offer people fulfilling and rewarding careers, not just jobs.”

 Hull students Sharon Sanford, Emma Farr and Sophia Taylor were offered jobs after attending interviews this week.